james-colautti/TombSurvivor/README.md

 # TombSurvivor
-A simple game where the user must juggle the artifact without dropping it.
+A simple game playable in iOS, Android, and web browsers where the user must juggle the artifact without dropping it.
 (An early prototype for a more detailed game.)
 <br>
+<b>Note: All current assets are placeholders.</b>
+<br><br>
 Tap and hold on the artifact to pick it up.
-Drag it around and swipe and release to toss it.
-Make sure to catch it before it falls off the screen.
+It can be dragged around freely and thrown by swiping quickly before releasing.
+Toss it up and make sure to catch it before it falls off the screen!
+Try and juggle the artifact as many times as you can.
 <br><br>
 Playable at http://james.colautti.ca/Projects/TombSurvivor/
 <br><br>